Punktum-dk/sb-service-specification/README.md

 - Has a lifespan of 14 days
 - Can be replace with a new code
 - Can be deleted, meaning the authorisation is retracted

+<a id="change-name-servers-as-registrant"></a>

+### Change Name Servers as Registrant

+1. Log in to the self-service portal [:eye_speech_bubble:](screenshots/SB-login-en.png)
+1. Find the domain name in the list of domain names you want to work on [:eye_speech_bubble:](screenshots/SB-filter-en.png)
+1. Click on the domain name to go to the detailed overview
+1. On the detail page, locate the section "Manage domain name" on the right side of the page [:eye_speech_bubble:](screenshots/SB-details-en.png)
+1. Click "Change change name servers - external" or "Change change name servers - internal" to go to start the wizard to change the name servers
+1. First step displays the existing name servers, enter the primary name server you want to change to and click "CONTINUE" [:eye_speech_bubble:](screenshots/SB-transfer-generate-en.png)
+1. Second step displays the existing name servers and the newly located name servers, if the proposed change is acceptable click "CONTINUE" [:eye_speech_bubble:](screenshots/SB-transfer-generate-en.png)
+1. Third step displays the confirmation of the operation and the new name servers [:eye_speech_bubble:](screenshots/SB-transfer-generate-en.png)

 <a id="references"></a>